base10/pomodori/doc/notes.md

 - Working with Sequel, it doesn't seem like Transitions is compatible
 - Looking around, there's a [plugin for Workflow and Sequel](http://jackchu.com/blog/2013/01/18/state-machines-with-the-workflow-gem/), so I'm going to give that a shot

+## 2013-09-28

+- Yeah, been a while.
+Work's been crazy busy the last few weeks
+- workflow and workflow_sequel_adaptor seem to expect a :states column.
+It's not terribly obvious which.
+- Based on a suggestion seen on http://jackchu.com/blog/2013/01/18/state-machines-with-the-workflow-gem/ I'm going to try the transitions gem again with an ActiveModel plugin
+- I'm still hoping to avoid going to state_machine since that seems like a much larger hammer than I need

+## 2013-10-07

+- Taking the approach of trying transitions and workflow gems separately in two branches, issue-11 and issue-11-workflow respectively

+## 2013-10-09

+- transitions has not worked out, running into the same problem as jackchu mentioned
+- Next: Try to get a local version of workflow installed
+- Workflow again has not worked out.
+Looking at micromachine
+    - See issue-11-micromachine branch